YaccConstructor/QuickGraph/README.md

 ### Build

-Clone repo with `git clone --recursive` to get all external dependencies.
+* Clone repo with `git clone --recursive` to get all external dependencies.

-Visual Studio 2013 and F# 3.1 are required for build.
+* Install Pex from lib/Pex.
+* Install CodeContracts from lib/DotNet.CodeContracts.
+* Use build.cmd for build.
-For Visual Studio 2015 install Build Tools 2013 standalone package.
+* Use Visual Studio 2015 for development.

 ### Where to go next?